WyattTechnology/WAkka/readme.md

             HandleMessagesResult.Continue
     }
 }
-spawn parent Props.Anonymous (notPersistent (Receive.HandleMessages handle))
+Simple.spawnNotPersistent parent Props.Anonymous (Receive.HandleMessages handle)
 ```

 This example will not allocate any memory in the course of processing messages.
-It sacrifices *functional purity* since it uses mutable state, but if you need the absolute best possible performance it's not uncommon to have to make that sacrifice on a small scale in order to get it.
+It sacrifices *functional purity* since it uses mutable state, but if you need the absolute best possible performance, it's not uncommon to have to make that sacrifice on a small scale in order to get it.

 Note that `HandleMessages` expects a function with signature `'Msg -> HandleMessagesResult<'Msg, 'Result>`.
 While the message handler is processing messages, any messages that are not of type `'Msg` will be ignored.
 If you want to receive all messages then your `'Msg` type must be `obj`.